About The Health Protocol

 Metabolic Health Fundamentals

-Metabolic health is the body's capacity to handle energy with steadiness, flexibility, and proportion across the day.
-It includes glucose regulation, insulin sensitivity, the ability to shift between fed and fasted states, and the orchestration of fuel use across tissues.
-More fundamental than weight; nearly every chronic disease of modern life involves metabolic dysregulation.
-See the article on metabolic health for depth.
+Metabolic health is the body's capacity to handle energy with steadiness, flexibility, and proportion across the day: glucose regulation, insulin sensitivity, and the ability to shift between fed and fasted states.
+It is more fundamental than weight, and nearly every chronic disease of modern life involves metabolic dysregulation.
+Practical signs of good metabolic health include steady energy, satiable hunger at reasonable intervals, tolerance of gaps between meals, restorative sleep, and clear focus; lab markers (fasting glucose, A1C, fasting insulin, triglycerides, HDL, blood pressure) confirm what the body already signals.
+The pattern across markers over time matters more than any single value.

 Is metabolic health the same as weight?